 There are over 500 liberal arts college in the United States.
 Most of them offer courses in general areas of study, individual attention, small class sizes, and the close reading of texts.
 How can you choose between them?
 There are choices you’ll want to make no matter what course of study you pursue.
 Do you want to be in an urban or a rural environment?
 Do want to be near or far from home?
 And there are academic choices as well.

 There is a dizzying array of curricular models out there: self-designed majors, learning communities, service learning.
 At Shimer, we’ve created a curriculum that combines the ability to choose courses that interest you with a core curriculum that offers a cohesive and supportive learning environment.
 We also offer service, volunteer, research, internship, and study-abroad opportunities.
-The curriculum at Shimer is based on the pillars of a liberal arts education: small class sizes, the use of primary-source texts, and discussion-based learning.
+The curriculum at Shimer is based on the pillars of a liberal arts education: small class sizes, the use of “Great Books” or primary-source texts, and dialogue-based learning.
 But there are three things that make our program uncommon: The Core, The Comps, and The Thesis.

 The Core is our sequence of courses in Humanities, Natural Science, Social Science, and Integrative Studies, which help you build skills and knowledge in a structured and supportive way.
 Because everyone has different interests, you also earn forty of your credits in great elective courses like The Films of Kubrick, Feminist Theories, Abnormal Psychology, and Goedel, Escher, and Bach.